 Setting up a VDR doesn't have to take days.
 Here's a straightforward process you can follow.

 Pick a tool based on your use case.
-M&A due diligence needs different features than a simple investor update.
+A litigation matter has different requirements than a real estate closing or a regulatory review.
 We'll cover the top tools below.

 Before uploading anything, map out your folder structure.
 For legal M&A, a standard index looks like this: